rust-lang/rust/active/0000-regexps.md

 ## Word boundaries, word characters and Unicode

-The `\w` character class and the zero-width word boundary assertion `\b` are defined in terms of the ASCII character set.
-I'm not aware of any implementation that defines these in terms of proper Unicode character classes.
-Do we want to be the first?
+At least Python and D define word characters, word boundaries and space characters with Unicode character classes.
+I propose we do the same.

 ## Leftmost-first